kthyng/tabs/README.md

 > df = tabs.read(['08042558','08116650'], '2017-1-1', '2017-1-10', var='height')

-10. Read in time series output from numerical model of Texas-Louisiana shelf at a station available on the TABS website:
+10. Read in time series output from numerical model of Texas-Louisiana shelf at a station available on the TABS website, including a depth index for variables `s_rho` of between 0 and 29, with -1 as the surface (default) or -999 for all available depths:

-> df = tabs.read('B', '2018-6-2', '2018-6-10', model=True)
+> df = tabs.read('B', '2018-6-2', '2018-6-10', model=True, s_rho=10)

 11. Read in time series output available from a NOAA model for coastal tidal stations, for either sea surface height or tidal currents at some PORTS stations.
 This is available for 2 years before and after present day: